Welcome to today's edition of the Rush 24-7 podcast.

 Arnold Allert, why Democrats are going down in December.

-Speaking of the Democrats, I can't wait to go to this piece with you.
+Speaking of the Democrats, I can't wait to go through this piece with you.

 We're talking Cleveland here.